yashgautam9274/Text-Analyzer/README.md

 # It is a simple django project or website in which we can Analyze text.

-# What Can We do from Textutils ?
+# What Can We do from Text-Analyzer ?
 1)Remove Punctuations<br>
 2)UPPERCASE<br>
 3)New Line Remove<br>